 If you are still using NEO bank, the smart thing to keep in mind is to NEVER put too much money in any digital bank.
 I was surprised to see some people putting their life savings there.
 Oh well, if anything happens, these companies' customer service is probably only slightly better than Google’s.

-I built a product to help other Chinese solve their banking problems.
+I even offered a service to help other Chinese solve their banking problems.
 But this led me to realize that banks are also part of the system—it is not solving the real problem because people are still using fiat money at the end of the day. ( I officially ended the bank account opening service in April 2023 )

 With that said, I still believe that most people will be in a much better position by using 1-2 offshore banks with fintech banks than those who only use banks in their own country.